rancher/terraform-aws-access/README.md

 # Terraform AWS Access

-WARNING!
-This is a work in progress and not ready to be used.

-This is an "Independent" module, please see [terraform.md](./terraform.md) for more information.

 ## AWS Access

 The first step to using the AWS modules is having an AWS account, [here](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) is a document describing this process.